-MBA6606 Advanced Taxation - Effective Winter 2021
+MBA6606 Advanced Taxation

 This course is designed to provide advanced study in federal taxation concepts and applications.
 The course will explore the federal income tax characteristics and responsibilities associated with different types of business formations.
 The course provides instruction in approaches to and tax responsibilities of wealth transference.
-Prerequisites: MBA5501 and MBA6625, Minimum 15 semester credit-hours in accounting from a regionally accredited institution of higher education.